 We have specifically formulated ThermoWhey to support weight loss.
 ThermoWhey includes pure whey protein isolate and micellar casein (to assist with feeling full) and 10 fat burning ingredients.
 In addition, it has only 1g of carbs and fats per serve.

 In addition to proteins, we have a selection of powders and capsules that can assist your goals.

 Acetyl L Carnitine is a very popular product as it assists the body to metabolise fat more effectively, where ingredients such as Green Tea, Hydroxy Citric Acid and Sesamin work by multi mechanisms.

-Food allergies appear to be more and more common these days, and at times finding supplements which are lactose and gluten free is difficult.
+Food allergies appear to be more and more common these days, and at times finding supplements that are lactose and gluten-free is difficult.